redFrik/udk17-Digital_Harmony/udk170601/README.md

     msg.Values.Add(obj.transform.localRotation.z);
     osc.Send(msg);
     //etc
-    //also note that one can simplify the above with a function }
+    //also note that one can simplify the above with a function and/or arrays }

 function OnDisable() {